 NRS 205.275 is the Nevada law that prohibits knowingly receiving or being in possession of stolen property.
-The penalties for possessing stolen items are the same as for physically stealing the items (larceny).
-Depending on the value of the items taken, a conviction can be a misdemeanor or a felony.
+The penalties for possessing stolen items are the same as for stealing the property in the first place.
+Depending on the value of the property, a conviction can be a misdemeanor or a felony.

 The statute states: